Want to just get started? Click here to sign up for Nextiva and get an 800 toll-free phone number today.

 Finding a good toll-free number available for purchase might seem harder than trying to get the perfect domain name for your business.
 But don’t worry!
 We’ve got you covered.

 Here’s a step-by-step guide to make sure you can get a toll-free phone number for your business with ease.

-Everything shiny isn’t gold.
-Precisely why you shouldn’t get an 800 number just because your business rival has one.
+You don’t necessarily need an 800 number just because your business rival has one.

 Think About Your Business Size

-Big businesses with offices in different parts of the country or those thinking to expand outside their local boundaries should invest in an 800 business number.
+Big businesses with offices in different parts of the country or those planning to expand outside their local boundaries should invest in an 800 business number.
 And while having toll-free numbers is a decades-old practice, it’s still quite relevant in today’s time.

 Think About Your Conversations With Customers

 It also makes sense to get an 800 number when you spend a lot of time on the phone with customers.

 Suppose you find that the average customer spends about 15 to 30 minutes on a call with your representatives.
 Having an 800 toll-free phone number that allows them to call for free can be very beneficial as they won’t have to worry about their phone bill.